Double heading: Special terminology

-Configurations
+Great Western Railway

 For many years the Great Western Railway (GWR) of the United Kingdom often maintained a unique practice when double-heading was required, whereby if an extra locomotive was to be added to the front of a train for a particular section of line the second 'pilot' engine (called an 'assistant engine' in official GWR terminology) would be coupled "inside", or directly to the train, while the original 'train' engine would remain at the front of the formation (the reverse of normal practice).
 This was not universal practice on the GWR, with the company's regulations containing a complicated set of orders to determine whether an assistant engine should be placed inside or ahead of the train engine.
 These depended on the relative size and power of the two engines in question (larger assistant engines always went in front of the train engine), the wheel arrangement of the two engines, whether the engines in question were tank locomotives or not and whether the line being worked was a single upward gradient or contained any level sections or falling gradients.
 For instance, the GWR required that tank engines without leading bogies should always be coupled inside (i.e. between the other locomotive and its train) of tender engines, regardless of which was the train engine and which was the assistant, while the company's 2-6-2 tank engines could lead.

 The GWR implemented these unusual restrictions to avoid having smaller, lower-power engines (especially tank engines) without leading bogies being propelled from behind by faster, more powerful engines since this was determined to be a major factor in a fatal and especially destructive derailment at Loughor in October 1904.
 Putting the smaller assisting engine between the more powerful one and the train was deemed to provide better stability at speed and under power for the assisting engine.
 Despite requiring time-consuming shunting operations each time an engine had to be added to or removed from a train under these rules, they remained in place on parts of the GWR until nationalisation in 1948.